South Fork Fishing and Hunting Club: Johnstown Flood

 After several days of unprecedented rainfall in the Alleghenies, the dam gave way on May 31, 1889.
 A torrent of water raced downstream, destroying several towns.
 When it reached Johnstown, 2,209 people were killed, and there was $17 million ($473 million in 2020 terms) in damage.
 The disaster became widely known as the Johnstown Flood, and locally known as the "Great Flood".

 Rumors of the dam's potential for harm, and its likelihood of bursting, had been circulating for years.
 At least three warnings sent from South Fork to Johnstown by telegram the day of the disaster went virtually unheeded downstream.

 When word of the dam's failure was telegraphed from South Fork by Joseph P. Wilson to Robert Pitcairn in Pittsburgh, Frick and other members of the Club gathered to form the Pittsburgh Relief Committee for tangible assistance to the flood victims.
 They determined to never speak publicly about the club or the Flood.
 This strategy was a success.

 Club members and its attorneys Philander C. Knox and James H. Reed were able to fend off four lawsuits against the club; Colonel Unger, its president; and against 50 named members.
 Each case was "either settled or discontinued and, as far as is known, no one bringing action profited thereby."

 In the years following this disaster, many people blamed the South Fork Fishing and Hunting Club for the flood.
-The club owned the dam and was responsible for its maintainance.
+The club owned the dam and was responsible for its maintenance.
 Despite the evidence to suggest that they were to blame, the Club membership evaded legal responsibility for the disaster.
 Knox and Reed successfully argued that the dam's failure was a natural disaster and an Act of God.
 The survivors never received any legal compensation.

 The perceived injustice contributed to the acceptance a legal finding of “strict, joint, and several liability,” so that a “non-negligent defendant could be held liable for damage caused by the unnatural use of land.”

 Individual members of the club did contribute substantially to the relief efforts.
 Along with about half of the club members, Henry Clay Frick donated thousands of dollars to the relief effort in Johnstown.
 After the flood, Andrew Carnegie, one of the club's better-known members, built the town a new library.
 In modern times, this former library is owned by the Johnstown Area Heritage Association.
 It houses the Flood Museum.